Steps to Homeownership

 5 Steps to Owning Your Home

 One of the most important steps in buying a home is obtaining financing.
-Before you even start searching for your dream home, you should talk to HomeSale Mortgage, LLC and determine what you can afford and learn about what types of loans are available.
+Before you even start searching for your dream home, you should talk to TowneBank Mortgage and determine what you can afford and learn about what types of loans are available.

 STEP 3: MAKING AN OFFER AND SECURING A RATIFIED CONTRACT TO PURCHASE

-- You'll need a Pre-Approval letter in hand before most sellers will consider your offer.
+- You'll need a Pre-Approval letter, provided by your Loan Officer, in hand before most sellers will consider your offer.

 - There may be a bit of “back and forth” negotiating with the Seller before both parties reach an agreement and sign the contract.